 The Law Library of Victoria: improving access to justice for all Victorians

-Since the 1850s, the legal profession in Victoria has funded a library to enhance the administration of justice.
+Sir Redmond Barry established the Library of the Supreme Court of Victoria in 1853 to provide world-class provision of legal resources for the legal profession of Victoria.
+Since then the legal profession in Victoria has funded a library to enhance the administration of justice.

 (Chief Justice Marilyn Warren, media release August 23 2012)

 The Law Library of Victoria amalgamated the existing libraries and today the Library provides 24/7 access to a wide range of digital resources.
 The Library encompasses the collections of the Supreme Court, County Court, Magistrates’ Court and VCAT and also provides services to the Children's Court, Coroners Court, Court Services Victoria, Judicial College of Victoria, and the Judicial Commission of Victoria.
 In 2018 the Victorian Bar Library became a branch of the Law Library of Victoria with access to digital resources available in the Richard Griffiths Library.

 The Law Library, via the Supreme Court Library, has always provided services to the legal profession in Victoria.
 These services are now being extended by offering registered users access to value added services.